How to Post on Pinterest

 - check how your SEO title shows in the rich pin;

 - check if your SEO description is not missing in the pin;

-- pick the most relevant hashtags and check their popularity;
+- pick the most relevant hashtags on Pinterest and check their popularity;

 - check the URL of your pin by clicking through to your post (this one is probably the most important a 404-error page instead of a page can hurt your Pinterest account badly, plus if your pin gets repined by other people, all those repins will be with a broken URL and you’ll never be able to edit their pins).